JoelBrd/Socket/docs/intro.md

 ![image](/widget_interface.png)

 **Socket** is a *"macro manager"*; we can pre-define code, and run it via the Run buttons on the Widget.
-There is functionality to run these macros via a keybind, we can define fields values for our macros to use and more.
+There is functionality to run these *"macros"* via a keybind, we can define fields values for our macros to use and more.

 There are other tools out there that provide this *"macro manager"* functionality, so why use **Socket**?